jupyterlab/extension-examples/advanced/server-extension/README.md

 jlab_ext_example/
 │  # Generic Files
 │   .gitignore
-│   install.json                # Information retrieved by JupyterLab to help users │   LICENSE                     # License of your code │   README.md                   # Instructions to install and build
+│   install.json                # Information retrieved by JupyterLab to help users know how to manage the extension │   LICENSE                     # License of your code │   README.md                   # Instructions to install and build │
-│